-The Landing has a cozy village atmosphere, complete with strolling musicians, dancing fountains and a 1 1/2 -mile lakeside boardwalk.
+The Landing has a cozy village atmosphere, complete with dancing fountains and a 1 1/2 -mile lakeside boardwalk.
 Condominiums and hotel rooms overlook the promenade, and the water show is not to be missed.
 The combination of dancing waters choreographed to lights, music and pyrotechnics happens every hour on the hour beginning at noon each day.

 Branson Landing also offers a unique way to traverse the center.
 The custom trolleys circulate the entire length of the shopping Promenade and make frequent stops at four locations (check out the Branson Landing trolley schedule).
 So whether you are pressed for time or tired from a busy day of shopping, a trolley and its friendly driver will get you where you need to be!
 This is definitely a stop to add to your itinerary.

 The Landing has a nice variety of unique shops and restaurants – over 100!
 It's anchored at each end by Bass Pro Shops & Belk Department Store.
 You'll find apparel, specialty food, gifts, health & beauty, jewelry & accessories, personal services, dining restaurants, shoes & more.
 Click here for the most current listing of Branson Landing Shops and Restaurants.